bagoes/bgsstyles/README.md

 # Blogger theme using bootstrap
-### Hello
-Welcome to my blogger theme project.
+Welcome to my Blogger theme project.
+This is a simple Blogger theme using framework from Bootstrap.
 ## bgsstyles
-This is a simple blogger theme using framework from Bootstrap.
-- Navbar Page Lists
-- Header Jumbotron
-- Card Featured Post
-- Carousel Popular Posts
-- Masonry Card Index Posts
-- First Image post featured on Header Jumbotron
-- Breadcumb
-- Footer
-- Bootstrap Icons
-- Optional widget
-- etc

-### This landing page is [👀 here](https://bgsstyles.blogspot.com)
+### The landing page is [here 👀](https://bgsstyles.blogspot.com)
-_This theme is actually designed for my personal blog [👀 here](https://bgs.web.id)_
+_This theme is actually designed for my personal blog [here 👀](https://bgs.web.id)_